 Thanks to the Thornton Cleveleys Past Facebook Group and their members for some of these photos.
 If you aren’t a member, join now because it’s full of fascinating local history.

 The Abana set sail from Liverpool to Savello in Florida, loaded with a 500 tonne cargo of ballast to be unload for timber.
-On 22nd December 1894, she was unfortunately caught in a storm in the Irish Sea.
+Unfortunately, on 22nd December 1894, a storm caught her in the Irish Sea.
 Later spotted at 3pm drifting in a northwesterly direction with her sails torn to shreds.

 The crew mistook Blackpool Tower for a lighthouse.
-The ship is first spotted floundering at North Pier.
-She’s then seen drifting north, to be wrecked off Little Bispham at 5pm that day.
+The ship is first spotted floundering at North Pier, then seen drifting north.
+At 5pm that same day the Abana grounds off the cliffs at Little Bispham – where we see the remains still today.

 It was the landlord of the Cleveleys Hotel who raised the alarm.

-Flares were fired and the lifeboat was called out.
-The weather is so awful on that fateful night, that the Blackpool lifeboat ‘Samuel Fletcher’ is taken 7 miles (11 km) overland to Bispham before it’s launched.
+But the weather is so awful on that fateful night, that the Blackpool lifeboat ‘Samuel Fletcher’ has to be taken 7 miles (11 km) overland to Bispham before it can be launched.

 Did you know?
-The Samuel Fletcher was later used as a pleasure cruiser at Stanley Park lake.
+The Samuel Fletcher had another life as a pleasure cruiser at Stanley Park lake.
 It also hosted an escapology stunt!

-The ship’s bell (and dog) were later given to the landlord of the Cleveleys Hotel, who’d first raised the alarm.
+The ship’s bell (and dog!) were given to the landlord of the Cleveleys Hotel, who’d first raised the alarm.
 The bell now hangs in St. Andrew’s Church in Cleveleys.
+You can still see it in the church today.

 Here’s another video clip of a flight over the wreck of the Abana.
 This one is by Loopdreams –